rajvirtual/angular-graphql-apollo/README.md

-# AngularGraphqlApollo
+# Angular8 Apollo GraphQL

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.0.
+A Sample project using Angular 8 and Apollo GraphQL.

 ## Development server